mhayes787/bcloudtest/README.md

 ### Option 3 (Record and view test results)

-1. From terminal, run the following command "npx cypress run --record --key 54d1f1c9-b8ab-4a30-81ae-8e986a2a2b36" (press "Enter or Return" on keyboard).
+1. From terminal, run the following command "npx cypress run --record --key 54d1f1c9-b8ab-4a30-81ae-8e986a2a2b36" (press "Enter or Return" on keyboard)

-2. Similar to option 2, this command runs in headless mode and a report is generated in the termianl and Cypress Dashboard.
+2. Similar to option 2, this command runs in headless mode and a report is generated in the termianl and Cypress Dashboard

 3. From the terminal, open the Cypress Test Runner (npx cypress open)

 4. Click on the "Runs" tab and you will see some results **Note:** It may ask you to "Log In to Dashboard" before viewing the results.
 You may have to create an account

 5. Click on your result and you will be able to see a summary overview of your results

 6. Click on the "Test Results" tab
    **Note:** You should be able to see the "bcHomePage.spec.js" file, along with each test

 7. Click on one of the test
    **Note:** An aside menu should a appear and give you the option to watch the video.
 Also there are other options such as Runtime environment, Artifacts, Test code history, etc...

-## How to view results and video in Cypress DashBoard